Carl Linnaeus: Expedition to Lapland

 Linnaeus travelled clockwise around the coast of the Gulf of Bothnia, making major inland incursions from Umeå, Luleå and Tornio.
 He returned from his six-month-long, over 2000 km expedition in October, having gathered and observed many plants, birds and rocks.
 Although Lapland was a region with limited biodiversity, Linnaeus described about 100 previously unidentified plants.
 These became the basis of his book Flora Lapponica.
-However, on the expedition to Lapland, Linnaeus used Latin names to describe organisms because he had not yet developed the binomial system.
+However, on the expedition to Lapland, Linnaeus used Latin phrase names to describe organisms because he had not yet developed the binomial system.

 In Flora Lapponica Linnaeus's ideas about nomenclature and classification were first used in a practical way, making this the first proto-modern Flora.
 The account covered 534 species, used the Linnaean classification system and included, for the described species, geographical distribution and taxonomic notes.
 It was Augustin Pyramus de Candolle who attributed Linnaeus with Flora Lapponica as the first example in the botanical genre of Flora writing.
 Botanical historian E. L. Greene described Flora Lapponica as "the most classic and delightful" of Linnaeus's works.

 It was during this expedition that Linnaeus had a flash of insight regarding the classification of mammals.
 Upon observing the lower jawbone of a horse at the side of a road he was travelling, Linnaeus remarked: "If I only knew how many teeth and of what kind every animal had, how many teats and where they were placed, I should perhaps be able to work out a perfectly natural system for the arrangement of all quadrupeds."